Cooperative will upgrade to new meter technology to benefit members

 A&N Electric Cooperative will upgrade its metering system to improve the reliability and efficiency of the existing electric distribution system.

 The cooperative will install a small test phase in the coming months.
-The test phase of over 1,300 new meters will be installed in the Onancock area, stretching to areas that include Bobtown, Pungoteague, Melfa and Keller.
-A&N Electric Cooperative expects to complete the installation of all of our member’s 35,000 plus meters by December of 2019.
+The test phase of over 1,300 new meters will be installed in the Onancock area, stretching to areas that include Bobtown, Pungoteague, and Melfa.
+A&N Electric Cooperative expects to complete the installation of all of our member’s 35,000 plus meters by 2020.

 “The upgraded metering system will allow members to see more detailed information about their energy use,” said ANEC Director of Member Services Lori Shreaves.
 “Instead of the daily use we see with our existing system, members will be able to look at their hourly energy use and pinpoint what appliances and electronics are contributing to that use.”